hosting image

 Linux Mint vs. Other Operating Systems

 In comparison to other operating systems, Linux Mint has a compelling set of benefits.
-It’s open-source, free, and configurable, providing users more control over their computer experience.
+It’s open-source, free, and configurable, providing users with more control over their computer experience.
 Its software repositories provide users access to thousands of apps without requiring them to visit third-party websites.

 Minimum System Requirements